royerlab/inTRACKtive/README.md

-## 2. Vizualize your own cell tracking data
+## 2. Visualize your own cell tracking data

 <details open>
     <summary>collapse</summary></br>

-If you want to vizualize your own data with the `points-web-viewer` tool, you need to do two things:
+If you want to visualize your own data with the `points-web-viewer` tool, you need to do two things:

 ### i) Convert the cell tracking data into our zarr format